Praying mantid fact sheet | Field of Mars EEC

 Praying mantids are important because they are predators that eat other animals, especially insects and other arthropods.
 In gardens and bushland, beneficial predatory invertebrates help keep some insect populations in balance.
 Like other insects, praying mantids are also part of the food web and biodiversity of healthy ecosystems.

-Small green mantid nymph on a pale purple flower.
-False garden mantids can help to control pest insects in gardens.
+Small green false garden mantid nymph on a pale purple flower.
+Praying mantids are important predators in gardens and bushland.

 How can you help praying mantids?